TommasoLazzari/data-science-portfolio/portfolio-optimization/README.md

 To replicate the analysis:

-1. Clone this repository and open `script.eng.hm3.R` in R or RStudio
+1. Clone this repository and open `portfolio_optimization_eurostoxx.R` in R or RStudio
 2. Ensure the following R packages are installed:
    `quantmod`, `astsa`, `readxl`, `tidyverse`, `fImport`, `fBasics`, `rugarch`, `roll`, `distr`, `PortfolioAnalytics`, `DEoptim`, `ROI`
 3. Place the Excel data file `DatiHW3.xlsx` in the same directory